NFT Art has enabled online communities to grow and the creator economy to generate billions of dollars a month in revenue.

 You can take the art files and generate the NFT images yourself.
 You just need to know a bit of python.

 While the actually coding is a bit too much to go into in this blog post, the basic idea is creating a python script that orders the categories and then gives rarity weights to each of the traits.
-From there you run the python script, which outputs your finished images.
+From there you run the python script, which outputs your finished collection of NFT images.

 For the technically inclined, here is an excellent open source NFT generator repository on Github: Scrappy Squirrels Tutorial